 3. Determine how much you can invest

-So you’ve got a broker who can execute your automatic trading plan, and now it’s time to figure out how much you can regularly invest.
+Now that you’ve got a broker who can execute your automatic trading plan, it’s time to figure out how much you can regularly invest.
 With any kind of stock or fund, you want to be able to leave your money in the investment for at least three-to-five years.

 Since stocks can fluctuate a lot over short periods, try to allow the investment some time to grow and get over any short-term declines in price.
 That means you’ll need to be able to live only on your uninvested money during that time.